Robust Biharmonic Skinning Using Geometric Fields: Optimization

 Given our set of samples, we use a Monte Carlo estimate of the bilaplacian energy in Equation~\ref{eq:bbw}:

-where $\hat \Laplacian$ is a visibility-aware finite-difference Laplacian estimator defined next in Section~\ref{ss:fd}.
+where $\hat \Laplacian$ is a visibility-aware finite-difference Laplacian estimator defined in Section~\ref{ss:fd}.

 We optimize this objective using the Adam optimizer \cite{kingma2014adam}.
 A new set of samples $\mathbf y_j$ is drawn in each iteration of Adam.
 Note \citet{wang2021fast} also find Adam to be an effective optimizer for skinning weights problems.
+Please see Appendix~\ref{s:impl} for more implementation details.